Bobby Grant (Brookside)

 Much of Bobby's dialogue and political storylines were written by Jimmy McGovern.
 He enjoyed writing for Bobby and often expressed his own leftist views via the character.
 Bobby featured in Brookside during the early 1980s, a time British politics were right-leaning and feminist groups were popularised.
 McGovern stated that this challenged Bobby's stories and made the character feel under attack from different institutions.
 His early stories revolved around his career at Fairbanks Engineering and involvement in a trade union.
 Bobby attempts to save jobs by leading an industrial strike.
 He is later promoted to a foreman role but the company is closed down regardless.
-Writer's used Bobby's leadership characteristics to propel him forward in the series, following a bout of unemployment and his subsequent appointment to district secretary.
+Writers used Bobby's leadership characteristics to propel him forward in the series, following a bout of unemployment and his subsequent appointment to district secretary.
 Other storylines for the character include exploring Sheila's geriatric pregnancy and later in life fatherhood to Claire Grant.
 He also has a vasectomy in a privatised hospital, which writers used to play him at odds with his Catholic religion and support for the welfare state.

 Tomlinson left Brookside abruptly in 1988 following disillusionment regarding Bobby's changing characterisation.
 A series of disagreements regarding contracts and writers' changing attitude towards Bobby culminated in Tomlinson walking off set.
 The dispute was widely publicised.
 Tomlinson and McGovern claimed that management were already planning to terminate his contract.
-Three-months of storylines originally intended to feature Bobby were rewritten.
+Three months of storylines originally intended to feature Bobby were rewritten.
 Production were puzzled by his departure and decided to convey their own feelings via writing Bobby's departure.
 He disappears midway through an episode, leaving Sheila feeling the same about her husband's sudden departure.
 Redmond later recalled his regret had not acted differently to change Tomlinson's mind.
 He noted that failings to consult Tomlinson on changing Bobby's characterisation during the aftermath of Sheila's rape played into his decision to leave.